mannin35/CS-180-Project-5/README.md

 #### Interactions

 There are three arraylists that are publicly accessible through their get methods.
-These are used by the ApartmentsMessager class.
+These are used by `ApartmentsMessager`.

 * `accounts` - contains User objects that hold information about each user.
 * `buyers` - contains the usernames of all buyers.